sowjanya101/All-things-data-engineering/pyspark_commands.md

         - bucketBy(n, col1, col2):
           - only avaiable in spark managed tables as spark also needs to store info on how the table is bucketed, and its only possible w metastore -> df.write.saveAsTable('table')
           - sortBy(col1, col2)
-            - sortBy works for bucketBy: df.write.bucketBy(5, country, state).sortBy(countr, state).saveAsTable('cusstomer')
+            - sortBy works for bucketBy: df.write.bucketBy(5, country, state).sortBy(countr, state).saveAsTable('customer')

 # spark tables:
   * Both managed and unmanaged tables are permananent.
 Temp tables are created only if createOrReplaceTempView or create temp table syntaxes are used.